f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

 .. note::

-   Conflict can occur between the Threat Stack host-based Agent and other tools leveraging these kernels.
+   Conflict can occur between the AIP host-based Agent and other tools leveraging these kernels.
 Before deploying the Agent, ensure no other      tools that use these kernels.
 This is the result of a known Linux limitation where only one process can bind to the AuditD socket.

 Code Block To Check for Services leveraging audit